caixiao-0725/Cuda-Challenges/daily-updates/day-15-Advanced-Atomic-Operations.md

 - **Optimize:** Explore techniques to reduce atomic contention, such as hierarchical reductions.
 - **Expand:** Study additional atomic functions and their applications in complex synchronization and reduction patterns.

-Happy coding, and continue pushing the boundaries of high-performance GPU programming!
 ```